AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

     return response.json()
 ```

-Now, instead of using the oversized `sentence_transformers`, we can simply call `get_embedding` to embedd the user's question.
+Now, instead of using the oversized `sentence_transformers`, we can simply call `get_embedding` to embed the user's question.

 > You can call the Hugging Face API for free, but there are limitations, for a real production app, you should consider using a paid plan.

 ## Building the API

-In order to use the chatbot, we need to build an API that will handle the requests and responses.
+To use the chatbot, we need to build an API that will handle the requests and responses.
 We will use FastAPI with uvicorn for this purpose.

-We have to keep in mind that the API is going to be deployed, so we need to make sure that all the needed packages are installed and that the routing is correct.
+Keep in mind that the API is going to be deployed, so we need to make sure that all the needed packages are installed and that the routing is correct.

 First, we need to create an `/api` folder that will contain our API code.
 Inside the `api` folder, we're going to have an `api_requirements.txt` file, a `/routers` folder, a `/services` folder, and a `main.py` file.